Something magical happens when you enter the Angkor Complex. To explore the Angkor Wat with kids is a truly extraordinary and rewarding experience.

 The location of Angkor Wat is about a 10 minutes drive from the city of Siem Reap in the heart of Cambodia.
-The Angkor Archaeological Park stretches over 400 square kilometers including forests and many spectacular 9th to 15th century structures to visit.
+The Angkor Archaeological Park stretches over 400 square kilometres including forests and many spectacular 9th to 15th-century structures to visit.

 If the heat gets too much for you or you simply prefer to hide from the scorching sun, you can get an air-conditioned taxi for only $20-$25.
-Choice is totally up to you and no one will look at you funny.
+The choice is totally up to you and no one will look at you funny.

 Angkor Wat with Kids